kkdai/maglev/README.md

 License
 ---------------

-etcd is under the Apache 2.0 [license](LICENSE).
+This is under the Apache 2.0 [license](LICENSE).
 See the LICENSE file for details.